 Our goal is not just to get people to church.
 Ultimately, we want people to meet Jesus.
 That’s why we say we are a Jesus church.
 We really don’t want to be identified by any other name.

-We believe that Jesus, who was God in human flesh, erased our debt on the Cross and lives to be our life.
-Jesus did what we could never do to allow us to experience what we could have apart from Him.
+We believe that Jesus, who was God in human flesh, erased our debt on the cross and lives to be our life.
+Jesus did what we could never do to allow us to experience what we could never have apart from Him.

-The gospel we celebrate is not that our sin made us bad people and somehow Jesus might make us better.
+The gospel we celebrate is not that our sin made us bad people and somehow Jesus makes us better.
 We believe our situation was far worse than that.
-Our sin left us spiritually dead and separated us from a perfect Father.
+Our sin left us spiritually dead and separated us from the perfect Father.

 Our good news is this: Jesus didn’t just come to make us better versions of ourselves.
 Jesus came to bring us from death to life.

-All we do and say is anchored in the gospel story.
+All we do and say is anchored in this gospel story.

 We believe worship and justice are two sides of the same coin.
 Our best worship is the song we sing as we reach out to those in need.

-And we believe there is no division between the sacred and the secular.
+We believe there is no division between the sacred and the secular.
 Life is not about what you do, it’s about why you do it.
-Worship is doing everything we do to the fullest potential, using our unique gifts and opportunities to magnify Jesus everywhere, all the time.
+Worship is doing everything we do to the fullest potential; using our unique gifts and opportunities to magnify Jesus everywhere, all the time.

-We love work.
-Because we believe our work is worship when it’s done as a way of bringing honor to our God.
+We love to work.
+Because we believe our work is worship when it’s done as a way of bringing honor to God.

 Having freely received, we freely give.

 Generosity is not only for those with great net worth.
-We believe even what seems small can do great things when placed in the hands of God.
+We believe even what seems small can be used for great things when placed in the hands of God.

 Our church may have many rooms, but there is just one House.
-So no room elevates itself about another, but together we build our House for His fame.
+No room elevates itself above another, but together we build our House for His fame.

-We are a family on mission in the city and the world.
+We are a family on mission in our cities and the world.

 Me-ism fragments and dilutes the story we carry.
 We-ism triumphs and makes us strong.